 The CES is the main entity responsible for ensuring that all households at-risk of becoming homeless are promptly screened and assessed.
-When a household presents with a housing crisis (e.g., Impending Court Eviction, Late Notice, 5 Day Pay or Quit), the following steps will be taken:
+When a household presents with a housing crisis (e.g., Impending Court Eviction, Late Notice, 5 Day Pay or Quit, etc.), the following steps will be taken:

-- Assessment: An information & Referral Specialists will determine the household's needs and identify the projected level of prevention.
-Households will be required to provide supporting documentation to the referring agency with respect to their need for assistance (See 'Documentation' under this section). - Prevention Services: For households that appear to be eligible for prevention services, the Information and Referral Specialist will submit information to the receiving agency.
+- Assessment: A Human Services Specialist will determine the household's needs and identify the projected level of prevention.
+Households will be required to provide supporting documentation to the referring agency with respect to their need for assistance (See 'Documentation' under this section). - Prevention Services: For households that appear to be eligible for prevention services, the Human Services Specialist will submit a referral to the receiving agency.